Now that the Operations Road Show layout will no longer be traveling to attend NMRA National Conventions, what will

-While we took the layout to an NMRA National Convention, we did not show it at the National Train Show, since that would require a lot of effort to move it from the Convention space to the show hall, and as mentioned above, its design doesn't lend itself to train show viewing.
+While we took the layout to a NMRA National Conventions, we did not show it at the National Train Show, since that would require a lot of effort to move it from the Convention space to the show hall, and as mentioned above, its design doesn't lend itself to train show viewing.
 When the National Train Show opened on Friday, we were usually well into tearing down and packing the layout for its return home.
 Now that we're not bringing the layout when we attend National Conventions, we look forward to being able to enjoy the National Train Show as attendees at a much more leisurely pace.

 What did it take to move the ORS layout?

 We usually packed the layout into several trailers, several large towing vehicles, and a car.
 We typically need at least ten people for set-up and tear-down.

 Do you operate the layout when it is not at a convention?

 Yes.
-We try to hold operating sessions at least once a month when the ORS layout is at its home base.
-We have a regular group of guys who come from across Michigan and northern Ohio to participate in operating sessions.
+We try to hold operating sessions at least twice a month when the ORS layout is at its home base.
+We have a regular group of guys who come from across Michigan and adjacent states to participate in operating sessions.
 We also participate as a host layout for regional operating weekends.

 We are willing to host groups and individuals who wish to learn TT&TO operation; a contact address is at the bottom of this page (please do not use the Rails on Wheels email address for this).